MadihDev/asset-access-control/USER_MANUAL.md

 ## 🎯 **Overview**

 The Asset Access Control System is a comprehensive multi-tenant platform for managing physical access to buildings, offices, and facilities.
+With a **95.9% Security Rating**, the system features enterprise-grade security including enhanced JWT authentication, real-time security monitoring, and multi-layer protection.
 This manual provides step-by-step instructions for all user types to effectively use the system.

 ---